 Rotator Cuff Tears

 There are four muscles inside of the shoulder that allow us to rotate our arm around.
 They form a cuff of tendon around the humeral head and that is how the name originated.
 They wanted to keep things simple.
-See the shoulder anatomy section in the website.
+See the shoulder anatomy section.

 What is a rotator cuff tear?